 As doctors and researchers learn more about how cancer works, the number of treatment options for cancer has grown.
 These advances benefit patients by providing more treatment options to choose from and by increasing how long people with cancer live.
 However, more treatment choices can also make decisions about how best to treat your cancer more complex, with oncologists and other physicians facing the challenge of keeping up with the flood of new information.
-To assist you in this process, we have developed a PDF consultation checklist that you can print and fill out with your oncologist.

 Considering all of this new information, you can help your oncology care team by seeking out the most reliable and current information about your particular cancer and sharing it with them.
 By doing so, you can become their partner in developing the best treatment plan for you as an individual instead of being a bystander in your cancer care.